demarches-simplifiees/git-sign-verifier/README.md

 ### Merge commits

-A merge commit is considered verified when :
+A merge commit is considered verified when all the following conditions are met:
-- merge commit itself comes from an authorized key, i.e. when using github, their pubkey must be authorized.
-This helps to prevent evil merges with from untrusted contributors.
+- The merge commit itself is signed by an authorized key (for example, GitHub's public key must be authorized when using GitHub).
+This prevents unauthorized merges from untrusted contributors.
-- all parents commits are signed by an authorized key.
+- All parent commits are signed by authorized keys.
-- all recursive parents are verified until the last SIGN_VERIFIED tag.
+- All recursive parent commits have been verified up to the last `SIGN_VERIFIED` tag.

-To accept external contributions, you have to signoff any commit with an authorized key.
+To accept external contributions, every commit must be signed off with an authorized key.

 ## Tests